vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Shipping details are information about the recipient's address required to ship the order.

-We can load shipping details by calling the `load` method in `useShipping` composable and accessing the `shipping` property after loading is done.
+You can load shipping details by calling the `load` method in `useShipping` composable and accessing the `shipping` property after loading is done.
 ```js{8,16}
 import { useShipping } from '{INTEGRATION}';
 import { onSSR } from '@vue-storefront/core';